Meet the Animals: Sheep and Goats

 Sheep and Goat Behavior, Emotion, and Intelligence

-- “Sheep are able to experience emotions such as fear, anger, rage, despair, boredom, disgust, and happiness, because they use the same checks involved in such emotions as humans.” — Dr. Isabelle Veissier et al., Animal Welfare1
+- “Sheep are able to experience emotions such as fear, anger, rage, despair, boredom, disgust, and happiness.” — Dr. Isabelle Veissier et al., Animal Welfare1

 - “Sheep can perform ‘executive’ cognitive tasks that are an important part of the primate behavioral repertoire, but which have never been shown previously to exist in any other large animal.”
 Professor Jenny Morton et al., Cambridge University